TalhaAkber/L1_technical_challenge/README.md

 Replace the cron schedule expression (`* * * * *`) with your desired schedule and Viola!.
 ## Usage

-To process the log file, we have this command that runs via cron service:
+To process the log file, we have this command inside `job.sh` in the root directory.
+This should triggered automatically via cron service:
 ```
 php /var/www/html/bin/console app:process-log 1024
 ```